 Grated rind of 1 lemon, no white attached, optional

-Beat the granulated sugar, lemon juice, remaining 1/4 cup flour, eggs, and optional lemon rind until well-mixed.
+Beat the sugar, the lemon juice, the remaining 1/4 cup flour, the eggs, and the lemon rind until well mixed.
 Pour over hot crust.
-Return to the oven and bake an additional 20 minutes, or until set.
+Return to the oven and bake an additional 20 minutes or until set.

-Cool on a wire rack, then cut into bars.
+Cool on wire rack and cut into bars when cool.
 The center will be soft like a custard or pie filling.
-Sift confectioners’ sugar over the top and then remove bars from the pan.
+Sift confectioners’ sugar over tops.
 Separate with parchment or waxed paper if layering to store.
-These will keep a couple of days, covered at room temperature, refrigerated up to 1 week, or wrapped well in an airtight container and frozen up to 3 months.
+These will keep a couple of days at room temperature, covered; refrigerated up to a week; or wrapped well in an airtight container and stored in the freezer up to 3 months.

-Nathalie Dupree is the author of 13 cookbooks, most recently “Mastering the Art of Southern Cooking.”
-She lives in Charleston and may be reached through Nathalie dupree.com.
+Nathalie Dupree is the author of 14 cookbooks, including the James Beard award-winning “Mastering the Art of Southern Cooking.”
+She lives in Charleston and may be reached through Nathaliedupree.com.